Optical evidence of the chiral magnetic anomaly in Weyl semimetal TaAs: Introduction

 All of these issues are addressed by performing the first broadband magneto-reflectance measurements that detect chiral pumping effects at terahertz (THz) frequencies.
-Current jetting effects are circumvented because optical measurements do not require contacts, opening the possibility of measurements along multiple crystal axes on the same crystal and minimizing possible sample-to-sample variations.
+Current jetting effects are circumvented because optical measurements do not require contacts, opening the possibility of measurements along multiple crystal axes on the same crystal.
 Weyl Drude weight enhancement and scattering rate are independently characterized by extending transport measurements into the frequency domain.
-Also, no optical signature of a Drude enhancement is expected from trivial (non-Weyl) carriers in applied magnetic field with parallel polarized light.\cite{palik1970infrared}
+Direct observation of a Drude weight enhancement using light whose polarization is parallel to an applied field is especially significant since no optical signature is expected from trivial (non-Weyl) carriers \cite{palik1970infrared}.

+Magneto-optical results are presented in the Weyl system TaAs in the $e\parallel B\parallel a$ and $e\parallel B\parallel c$ geometries, where $e$ is the polarization direction, $B$ is the statically applied magnetic field, and $a$ and $c$ are the crystal axes.
+A magnetic field-induced Drude weight enhancement, a hallmark signature of the chiral magnetic anomaly, is observed for the first time in both geometries.
+Section II discusses optical selection rules and expected changes in reflectance for an ideal Weyl semimetal in the $e\parallel B$ geometry.
+In Section III, the optical response at zero field is extracted from reflectance spectra for both $e\parallel a$ and $e \parallel c$.
+Section IV and V present data and analysis of reflectance spectra for $\parallel B\parallel a$ and $e\parallel B\parallel c$,respectively.
+Drude spectral weight enhancement is observed and discussed.
+Evidence of field-dependence of the Fermi velocity is also observed in both crystal orientations and naturally explained using the optical $f$-sum rule.